freenas/freenas-docs/userguide/snippets/alertevents.rst

   journal as this condition could block future configuration changes from being applied to the standby |ctrlr-term|

-* |Ctrlrs-term| do not have the same number of connected disks
+* |ctrlrs-term| do not have the same number of connected disks

 * the boot volume of the passive |ctrlr-term| is not HEALTHY